Behavior-Driven Development vs. Testing

 I am an absolute fan of automated smoketests that test the absolute basic functionality (as would be the case above).
 James would probably disagree because that is like carpet bombing the same land over and over again.
 He is of course right from his context but these automated checks are needed too.

-[James' Reply: They don't test anything, Oliver.
+[James’ Reply: They don’t test anything, Oliver.
 They check.
 The checks can be useful.
 One thing I warn against is paying a high price for simple checks.
-I also warn against using checks to the exclusion of tests-- it's an abdication of tester responsibility.]
+I also warn against using checks to the exclusion of tests– it’s an abdication of tester responsibility.]

 With frequent release cycles, hot-dog developers and careless infrastructure cowboys they manage to break something fundamental eventually.
 If I can prove/disprove that in 10 minutes in an automated fashion that’s great.
 Is that testing?
 Certainly not.
 Is that checking?
 Probably.
 Is it regression?
 Definitely not (using PM’s and test tools sales guy’s “definition” of regression here).
 Does it fulfill a useful function?
 Hell yeah.
 We save months of manual effort a year by doing it.